NadaYehia/ESN_ninaPro_EMG/README.md

 ### A- NinaPro class: this class handles the loading of the data and preparing it into a standard Pytorch tensor form to input to the ESN network.
 It consists of 6 main steps:

 1- Loading the subject and exercise EMG sequence data from the dataset directory on path.

 2- For each finger move (including rest/no motion), concatenate consecutive time steps of the same finger move (target lable) into a single EMG instance: **Nseq x F (10 electrodes)**.

 3- Find the maximum sequence length in all EMG finger moves and pad the shorter sequences with EMG samples taken from the next rest/no finger movement sequence.

 4- Create a mask to keep track of true EMG data and the padded parts, to ignore the padding sequence when training the ESN model.

 5- Transform the EMG data arrays of the same length after padding into pytorch tensor: **N batch x L seq x K features**.

 6- Split the torch tensor EMG and target labels data into training and testing sets: 70%-30%.

 ###  B- Echo State Network (ESN) class: this class handles initializing the ESN network, training and testing the model on the input data.

 1- ESN response: this method ensure initializing the reservoir with the echo state property and calculate the dynamical responses of the reservoir neurons.

 2- LR from response: this method learns the correct output weights given the ESN responses output.
 It does so as follows:
-       I-
-       II-

  ## Run the code:
 To run this code type the following in your Jupyter or Ipython console: